threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

 You will be shown a payment details as below.
 Send the required amount to the mentioned address on your screen by using a stellar wallet.
 Please do not forget to mention the reservation ID on the memo text section when you're sending your payment.
 The memo text is used to identify a payment.
 Sending a payment without a memo-text could result in a failed transaction.
 ##### Remark:
 If you are working on the mainnet of the ThreeFold grid, TFT are to be used for payment on the Stellar mainnet.
-The testnet of the TFGrid is connected to the Stellar testnet, so also testnet tokens are to be used.
+The testnet of the TF Grid is connected to the Stellar testnet, so also testnet tokens are to be used.

 ![](./img/threebot_4_pay.png)